seng350/course/README.md

 ## Deliverables
 The class will use [Github](https://github.com/SENG350) and [Slack](https://join.slack.com/t/seng350uvic/signup).
 Students will have to register their Github username (either a permanent one or a throwaway) with the instructors.
 Those with an objection to using Github or Slack, please contact the instructor for workarounds.
 All Github activity is private to the class organization.
 Please see the privacy notice on the Connex site.

-[Slack](https://seng350-f17.slack.com) will be the primary mechanism used for communication in the class.
+[Slack](https://seng350.slack.com) will be the primary mechanism used for communication in the class.
 My rationale (apart from being tools used in practice) is to expose the class as a whole to questions about assignment and lectures.
+Please use the `general_2019` channel for discussion, as this Slack gets re-used year to year.

 Grades are distributed via Connex for privacy compliance.